How Do Wrongful Death Cases Work?

 In a wrongful death case, the defendant may be required to pay damages to the deceased person’s estate that include:

-• Lost salary and benefits – typically these damages include future earnings that the individual would have earned should they have lived
+- Lost salary and benefits – typically, these damages include future earnings that the individual would have earned had they lived

 How To Find Help For Your Wrongful Death Lawsuit

-Let our team of attorneys help you with your wrongful death case.
-We handle these cases on a contingency basis, which means you don’t have to come up with any upfront fees; you only pay when we win or settle your case.
-Contact the offices of Ross Feller Casey for your free case evaluation today.
+We handle wrongful death cases on a contingency basis, meaning you pay no fees unless we win or settle your case.
+Contact the offices of Ross Feller Casey today for a free, confidential consultation.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.